MeadowlarkDAW/fixed-resample/README.md

 let mut in_buf = vec![0.0; BLOCK_FRAMES * NUM_CHANNELS];
 std::thread::spawn(move || {
     loop {
+        // This jitter value can be used to avoid underflows/overflows by
+        // pushing more/less packets of data when this value reaches a
+        // certain threshold.
+        let value = prod.jitter_value();

         // Generate a sine wave on all channels. for chunk in in_buf.chunks_exact_mut(NUM_CHANNELS) {
             let val = (phasor * std::f32::consts::TAU).sin() * 0.5;